 Spa with heated indoor pool, steam room and hammam; gym; library; free WiFi throughout.
 In rooms: kitchenette, minibar, TV.

 Our favourite rooms

 Budding mermaids and mermen, rejoice: Santo Maris Oia's waterworld spans five pools, plus an indoor heated spa pool.
-The main swimming pool has a Jacuzzi – as does every suite.
+And every suite has a Jacuzzi or a private pool.

 Try a raki- or olive-oil-inspired treatment in the spa, whose methods, philosophy and products are rooted in the Aegean Islands.
 You can also have a treatment in your room or villa, if walking to the spa seems a tad onerous.

 Come with swish swimwear and an appetite for olive oil.
 Don’t waste money on plug adaptors at the airport – the hotel will lend you one.